Welcome to the Chironomidae and

 IDENTIFICATION MANUALS

-Identification Guide to the Larvae of the Tribe Tanytarsini
+Identification Guide to the Larvae of the Tribe Tanytarsini (Diptera:

-(Diptera: Chironomidae) in Florida
+Chironomidae) in Florida

-New keys for those pesky Tanytarsini
+New keys for those pesky Tanytarsini larvae!
+Some

-larvae!
-Some of the previously letter-designated taxa
+of the previously letter-designated taxa now have "real"

-"real" names!
+names!

 To download click here

-The larvae of Chironomidae (Diptera) of the
+The larvae of Chironomidae

-Holarctic Region - Keys
+(Diptera) of the Holarctic Region - Keys and diagnoses

-Yes, the long awaited successor to the classic 1983
+Yes, the long

-Holarctic Keys for
+awaited successor to the classic 1983 Holarctic Keys for

 chironomid larvae is now available!